Ever thought about using avocado oil for hair moisture? It’s true, avocado oil is the hair secret I’ve been keeping from you.

 Lavender and rosemary essential oils are touted for their hair growth properties but you can switch out these oils for the particular benefit you may be looking for.
 Some oils like tea tree help to detox the scalp.

-This is my favourite avocado oil to use for my hair.
+I’ve found this to be the best avocado oil for natural hair.
+As you can see, avocado oil benefits hair in a number of ways.
 I hope you found the post helpful!
 Please share with your friends and do tell, what do you use to moisturise your hair?